Netigate Success Center

 Website survey widget

-A website survey allows you to gather feedback directly from website visitors, via an easy-to-implement widget.
+A website survey widget allows you to install a survey onto your website or mobile app – anywhere that accepts Javascript code.
 This article presents you with some advanced settings for your website widget.
 Below is what the widget might look like on your site:

 How to create a website widget

-To get started, go to the Distribution area for your selected survey and click on Website survey.
+To get started, go to the Distribution area for your selected survey and click on Widget.

 You will be redirected to a Widget distribution method page with all settings set to their default values.